 One essential trace element that not many people ever think about is iodine.
-It is essential to many of the functions of your body.
-But many Australians are deficient in iodine.
-And not just Australians, as in fact it is thought that up to 40% of the world population is getting insufficient iodine.
+Iodine is essential to many of the functions of your body, but many Australians are deficient in iodine.
+And not just Australians.
+In fact, it’s thought that up to 40% of the world population is getting insufficient iodine.

 Iodine can be found throughout the organs of your body.
-Highest concentrations occur in the thyroid gland and it is also found in the ovaries, skin, saliva, breasts and gastric glands although it can be detected in every organ and tissue.
+Highest concentrations occur in the thyroid gland.
+It is also found in the ovaries, skin, saliva, breasts and gastric glands although it can be detected in every organ and tissue.

 In the thyroid gland, iodine along with the minerals zinc and selenium is essential for the production of thyroid hormones, particularly thyroxin.
 These thyroid hormones directly control the body’s metabolic processes, which in turn have significant influence on many of the body’s organs and processes including heart rate and blood pressure.

-When iodine levels are too low the thyroid is unable to produce sufficient levels of hormones and you start to experience a range of symptoms such as lethargy, sleepiness, depression, intolerance to cold, dry skin, slow digestion, goiter, weight gain and slower mental faculties.
+When iodine levels are too low the thyroid cannot produce sufficient levels of hormones and you start to experience a range of symptoms such as lethargy, sleepiness, depression, intolerance to cold, dry skin, slow digestion, goiter, weight gain and slower mental faculties.

-Health Benefits
+Health Benefits of Iodine

-Iodine helps prevent the storage of excess calories as fat, assists in the removal of toxins and aids in the utilization of other minerals.
+Iodine has many health benefits.
+It helps prevent the storage of excess calories as fat, assists in the removal of toxins and aids in the utilisation of other minerals.
 It strengthens the immune system and maintains healthy tissues throughout the body.

 Addressing iodine deficiencies has been found to very effective in the treatment of goiter, ovarian cysts, uterine fibroids, fibrocystic breasts, hypertension, obesity and diabetes.